zmsp/zmsp.github.io/_projects/2015-07-15-sonar-clojure.md

 ---
-title:  "Tesla Python API"
+title:  "Sonar-clojure plugin"
-excerpt: "Python library to control Tesla"
+excerpt: "A plugin that can detect security issues in clojure code"
 toc: true
 categories:
 - software